wenjunjiecn/mini-xman/README.md

 This program is the project of COMP62532.
 The program is highly relevant to the X-Man model concept.
 Please check the link for more details: [An Introduction to Component-Based Software Development](https://www.worldscientific.com/worldscibooks/10.1142/10486)

 This project is a simple implementation of the X-man model.
 The project defines the component and the connectors(including sequencer, selector).
 It provides sequencer for the design phase.
 It provides selector and sequencer for the deployment phase.
-The project also provides a command line user interface for components or composite deposite and deployment.
+The project also provides a command line user interface for components or composite generation, deposite and deployment.
 As an example, a working banking system was built through this framework.

 *The following slides are from my presentation.*